-The MTA provides transportation services in the New York metropolitan area, operations of seven bridges and two tunnels within New York City and primary insurance coverage to the MTA related entities.
+The MTA provides transportation services in the New York metropolitan area, operations of seven bridges and two tunnels within New York City and primary insurance coverage.
 The MTA engages in Business-Type Activities.
 The financial results of the MTA are reported as consolidated financial statements.

-- (2) The Fiduciary Funds are comprised of Pension and Other Employee Benefit Trust Funds: - Pension Trust Funds: - MTA Defined Benefit Pension Plan - The Long Island Rail Road Company Plan for Additional Pensions ("Additional Plan")
+- (2) Fiduciary Funds comprised of Pension and Other Employee Benefit Trust Funds: - Pension Trust Funds: - MTA Defined Benefit Pension Plan - The Long Island Rail Road Company Plan for Additional Pensions ("Additional Plan")